-Cornerstone is the second sculpture, following 2014’s The Shared, created through a series of community stone-carving workshops in the London neighborhood of Bermondsey.
-Austin Emery—who has worked as a stonemason carver on historic buildings in London for over 20 years—built the final assemblage with contributions from these workshops as well as recycled stone (mostly limestone), marble, bricks, and bones he sourced from various sites around the city.
+Cornerstone is the second sculpture, following 2014’s The Shared, created by Austin Emery through a series of community stone-carving workshops in the London neighborhood of Bermondsey.
+Emery—who has worked as a stonemason carver on historic buildings in London for over 20 years—built the final assemblage with contributions from these workshops as well as recycled stone (mostly limestone), marble, bricks, and bones he sourced from various sites around the city.
 The work’s final installation was coordinated remotely, with Emery under lockdown in Toronto due to Covid-19.

 The participatory workshops took place outside on a community council housing estate as drop-in programs.
 This was decided with accessibility in mind: visitors could come, work for an hour or two, and return as they pleased.
 The sessions were also, as Emery explained, “promoted very locally through word of mouth and with mostly printed material, flyers, posters, and banners.”
 With less social media, he hoped that participation would mostly stay local, allowing residents and visitors to socialize.

 Now permanently sited in Tanner Street Park, Cornerstone incorporates every piece carved by workshop participants, with chisel marks, chops, and forms carefully positioned facing outward.
 Emery also grouped individual stones into columns or cairns, both as a practical solution to space constraints as well as a means by which to unite the stones of friends or family members—the six-stone stacks “embody[ing] the character of their expressions and tak[ing] on a sense of figuration.”
 Bones in the work were gleaned from the River Thames, where mudlarkers often uncover detritus of historical and cultural value.
 On the back of the piece, two Victorian carved heads Emery reclaimed from a West London church meet each other’s gaze.